yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-topology.md

 - Write latency can be high (depends on the distance//network packet transfer times
 - Follower reads trade off consistency for latency

-To deploy a multi-region synchronous cluster, refer to [Deploy a multi-region synchronous cluster](../create-clusters-multisync/).
+To deploy a multi-region synchronous cluster, refer to [Replicate across regions](../create-clusters-multisync/).

-## Geo-partitioned
+## Partition by region

 Applications that need to keep user data in a particular geographic region to comply with data sovereignty regulations can use row-level geo-partitioning in YugabyteDB.
 This feature allows fine-grained control over pinning rows in a user table to specific geographic locations.